softwareunderground/awesome-open-geoscience/contributing.md

 the existing one.
 If you're not sure how to do that, [here is a guide](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) on the different ways you can update your PR so that we can merge it.

+## Automation
+We have an automatic link checker in place now.
+Your pull request will be checked by our bot, if everything is green, there's nothing to worry.
+It may however fail for the following reasons:
+* Duplicate entry
+* Redirect of link

+If you visiit the Travis CI website, and look at the log, it will tell you what to fix.
+If none of this makes sense to you, we will probably come in and guide you along to make the contribution a success.